Family cleaning night is the BEST thing our family ever did- it teaches kids how to clean & help while keeping mom’s sanity!

 Eight years later I’m not sure about ownership, but they sure know how to clean.

-My daughter (listening to her own music) knows all about cleaning bathrooms.
+Our daughter (choosing to listen to her own music…this happens as they get older, sigh.) knows all about cleaning bathrooms.
 She can also dust and vacuum.
 She started at age five dusting, then started vacuuming the stairs when she got older.
 Now she and her brother alternate months between cleaning bathrooms and dusting.

-She tells me often that her friends think its weird that she has to clean.
+Our daughter often tells me that her friends think its weird that she has to clean.
 I ask her who she’d like to have as a roommate when she’s older- one of her friends who don’t know how to clean, or some “weird” person like her.

 Um, yeah, guess which she chose?

-I really felt it was our duty as parents to make sure both our kids knew what it takes to maintain a home by cleaning, picking up and doing laundry (they do their own laundry now, too).
-Sure, it makes my life easier, but I would be shirking on my job as a mom if I just did everything for them.
-Contrary to popular thought, I guess.
+I really feel it’s our duty as parents to make sure our kids know what it takes to maintain a home by cleaning, picking up and doing laundry (by middle school-high school they were doing their own laundry).
+Sure, it makes my life easier (amen), but I would be shirking on my job as a mom if I just did everything for them.
+Contrary to popular thought it seems, according to my kids!

 Brian vacuums all the living areas and empties all the trash.
 He’s just so happy about it, here, isn’t he?